Introduction

 Tinder, Kindling, and Firewood

-Kindling: Smaller sticks and twigs that catch fire from the fuel quickly, helping to build a stronger flame that can ignite larger logs.
+Kindling: These are slightly larger sticks and twigs that quickly catch fire from the tinder.
+They help create a strong flame that can ignite larger pieces of wood.

 Setting Up Your Fire Pit